AshiThakur/ToDo_List/README.md

 # ToDo_App
-ToDo list application developed with ReactJs framework
+ToDo list application developed with HTML,CSS,Bootstrap and ReactJs framework.\
+Using a to-do list app is one of the easiest methods of task management.
+They offer complete control over adding, organizing, and finishing tasks in a jiffy.
+Additionally, to-do list apps ensure that task recording is being done properly.

 # Getting Started with Create React App